 What is CHIC?

 In short, CHIC is a database of consolidated health screening results from multiple sources.
-Co-sponsored by the OFA and the AKC Canine Health Foundation, CHIC works with parent clubs to identify health screening protocols appropriate for individual breeds.
+Sponsored by the OFA, CHIC works with parent clubs to identify health screening protocols appropriate for individual breeds.
 Dogs tested in accordance with the parent club established requirements, that have their results registered and made available in the public domain are issued CHIC numbers.

 My breed is not listed, is my dog eligible for a CHIC number?